 10. Satoshi Tajiri – Creator of Pokémon

 The mastermind behind Pokémon, Satoshi Tajiri has been diagnosed with autism.
 His various friends and colleagues described him as “eccentric” and “reclusive” but his obsession with insects and video games as a child likely contributed to his ability to create the unforgettable Pokémon.
 He was able to demonstrate that some of the symptoms of autism (i.e., restricted interests) can sometimes contribute to success.

 11. Charles Richter – Inventor of the Richter Magnitude Scale

 You may not recognize him his name, but he is remembered every time an earthquake happens.
 Charles Francis Richter was an American seismologist and best known as the inventor of the Richter magnitude scale, which is used to tell the power of earthquakes.
 It is believed that Richter may have had autism because he usually experienced difficulty in communicating with other people unless it was on the topic of earthquakes.
 This type of restricted interest is very common in autism spectrum disorder.

 It may have surprised you to learn about these celebrities with autism, but hopefully you have learned that autism is not a barrier to achieving amazing success.
 We hope that the stories of these people with autism can inspire children to reach for the stars and pursue their dreams in any field they can imagine.
 If you know a child with autism, you can help them to learn more about famous people with autism using our recently published coloring book.
-You can purchase it Amazon here or by clicking on the picture to the right.
+Click to purchase our Famous People with Autism Coloring Book.